ugurtu/OS---Project/README.md

 ##### Supported Filetypes

-Supported File types:
+Supported file types:

-- mainly for .txt filetype
+- Mainly for .txt filetype
-- could open also other filetypes e.g.
+- Could open also open other filetypes e.g.
-  .png .jpg  etc. but inexpressive because header
+  .png .jpg  etc. but inexpressive because of header.